 Just keep them away from the cold glass window during the night and they will do well.

 Just 2 months after sowing the herbs in the mason jars are looking good.
 The room temperature and location give enough heat and light to stimulate growth.
 They will soon be ready to harvest!

 Still no sign of the chives yet!
 Chances are they won`t show, but more can be sown in March.

-Just keep pinching the tips out to stimulate bunching.
+Just keep pinching the tips out to stimulate bunching and growth.

 After this photo was taken I pinched out the top leaves.

 Don`t be afraid to do this.
 The plant will soon shoot out new leaves along the stem which will result in a healthy bushy plant.

 Again and again I just keep pinching of the top leaves to use for recipes and my diy mason jar basil quickly grows more fresh leaves.

 Bottom photo shows 4 months on and still pinching with lots for the pot.